 The more consistent respondents are in their answers (and the more they agree with one another), the larger the magnitude of the Raw Logit Scores from either HB, Latent Class MNL, or aggregate logit analysis.
 The magnitude of the scaling can also affect the sensitivity of the Rescaled Scores (0 to 100 scaling).
 Researchers sometimes want to zero-center and normalize the raw utility scores to have a constant range (such as 100), allowing them better ability to compare results across different groups of respondents (who might have different degrees of consistency and who may have quite different preferences for the final reference item) .
 The Zero-Centered Interval Scaling does this.
 The scores are centered around zero (given a mean of zero) and the range is set to 100 points.

 As with Raw Logit scores, an item with a score of 2.0 is higher (more important or more preferred) than an item with a score of 1.0.
 But, we cannot say that the item with a score of 2.0 is twice as preferred as an item with a score of 1.0.

 More Information about Running Logit Analysis

-The computation starts with estimates of zero for all items' scores (utilities), and determines a gradient vector indicating how those estimates should be modified for greatest improvement.
-Further steps are taken until the solution stops improving.
+The computation starts with estimates of zero for all items' scores (utilities) and determines a gradient vector indicating how those estimates should be modified for greatest improvement.
+Further steps are taken until the solution converges.

 For each iteration the Chi-Square (directly related to the log-likelihood) is reported, together with a value of "RLH."
 RLH is short for "root likelihood" and is an intuitive measure of how well the solution fits the data.
 The best possible value is 1.0, and the worst possible is the reciprocal of the number of choices available in the average task.
 For a study in which four items were shown in each MaxDiff set, the minimum possible value of RLH is .25.